netdata/helmchart/charts/netdata/README.md

    node in `netdata.cloud` (due to `./registry/` and `./cloud.d/` being removed).

 In case of `child` instance it is a bit simpler.
 By default, hostPath: `/var/lib/netdata-k8s-child` is mounted on child
 in: `/var/lib/netdata`.
-You can disable it but this option is pretty much required in a real life scenario, as without it each pod deletion will result in new replication node for a parent.
+You can disable it, but this option is pretty much required in a real life scenario, as without it each pod deletion will result in a new replication node for a parent.

 ### Service discovery and supported services